 Jenny Berthiaume’s daughter, Amie, was born during a Montreal winter, and the first-time mom quickly became an expert in dressing a newborn for seriously cold weather.
 “There are lots of things about Canadian winters that are inconvenient, and one of those is leaving the house with a baby.
 But you have to do it, both practically and for your well-being,” she says.
-We take the guesswork out of bundling your newborn.
+We take the guesswork out of keeping your baby warm in the winter.

 In the car seat